johnnysclai/Deep-Siamese-network-for-LRFR/README.md

   - [SCface](https://www.scface.org/)
   - [QMUL-SurvFace](https://qmul-survface.github.io/)

-* Preprocess the training dataset, VGGFace2, which align and resize the faces to 128x128 pixels:
+* Preprocess the training dataset, VGGFace2, which will align and resize the faces to 128x128 pixels:
 ```shell
 cd Deep-Siamese-network-for-LRFR/tools/VGGFace2
 python vggface2_resize.py # modify the paths in the script vggface2_resize.py